 5.2.1.1 Description

-A 5GS NF may request or subscribe NWDAF for providing analytic information to facilitate the NF decision making.
+A 5GS NF may request or subscribe to NWDAF for providing analytic information to facilitate the NF decision making.
 The analytic information may be requested and/or provided prior to or after UE registration or a PDU session establishment.

 The 5GS NF may indicate in the request the expected output from the NWDAF.
 Based on the input from the 5GS NF the NWDAF needs to provide the analytic information to the NF.